PPG Curator’s Guide

 Reducing a name to synonymy

 The steps to reduce an accepted name to synonymy are similar to those for raising a taxon: select the name, and then, under “Placement”, select “Sink into synonymy within”.
 You can then select the name that your focal taxon is a synonym of (that name must itself be an accepted name).
-NOTE: before you can reduce a name to synonymy, you have to re-map all existing synonyms of that name to the new accepted name, and all subordinate taxa.
-This is very tedious to do one name at a time.
+NOTE: before you can reduce a name to synonymy, you have to re-map all existing synonyms of that name to the new accepted name.

 TipTip: bulk transfer of names